grzi/city-renaissance-challenge-minecraft/README.md

     <br />
     <blockquote>
         It’s been over ten years since the battle for the outpost path took place.
 Your population is growing, and technology is also evolving.
 The scientific and industrial community has developed different technologies, and asks you to build a new district for the city.
 Some of these constructions will allow the city to be able to continue the expansion and production, at an industrial size.
+        <br /><br />
         A new community is developing, based on these new inventions.
 This is the community of explorers.
 They usually go on air balloons or zeppelins trips.
 It is normal to have an air balloon attached to your home these days.
+        <br /><br />
         Meanwhile, magician Liv Jones has managed to develop a strange technology capable of floating pieces of land.
 She asks you to create her new house on a small floating island that she created for the occasion.
     </blockquote>